 Twisted ankle, minor cut, suspected sprain.
 Not ER-worthy, but you want a real assessment.

 Concierge: I can evaluate by video, recommend imaging if needed, and direct you to the right place.
 If the ankle needs an X-ray, I tell you exactly where to go.
 If it doesn't, we save you the trip.
+(And if I need to lay eyes on you, a same-day house call is included in the membership.)

 A simple decision framework